-- (iii) After payment has been made to the holders of the Prime Preferred Stock of the full amounts to which they are entitled as provided in Section 2(a)(i) and Section 2(a)(ii) above, the remaining assets of this corporation available for distribution to the stockholders shall be distributed pro rata among the holders of Series B Preferred Stock, prior and in preference to any distribution of any of the assets or surplus funds of this corporation (or distribution of consideration in connection with a Liquidating Transaction) to the holders of Series A Preferred Stock and Common Stock, in an amount equal to seventy-five percent (75%) of the applicable Original Issue Price per share for each share of Series B Preferred Stock then so held, plus a further amount equal to any dividends declared but unpaid on such shares.
-All of the preferential amounts to be paid to the holders of the Series B Preferred Stock under this Section 2(a)(iii) shall be paid or set apart for payment before the payment or setting apart for payment of any amount for, or the distribution of any assets of this corporation to, the holders of the Series A Preferred Stock and Common Stock in connection with such Liquidating Transaction.
-If, upon such Liquidating Transaction the assets of this corporation are insufficient to provide for the cash payment of the full aforesaid preferential amounts to the holders of the Series B Preferred Stock, such assets as are available shall be distributed ratably among the holders of the Series B Preferred Stock in proportion to the full preferential amount each such holder is otherwise entitled to receive. - (iv) After payment has been made to the holders of the Preferred Stock of the full amounts to which they are entitled as provided in $\underline{Sections\ 2(\underline{a})(\underline{i}\underline{i})}$, $\underline{2(\underline{a})(\underline{i}\underline{i})}$ and $\underline{2(\underline{a})(\underline{i}\underline{i}\underline{i})}$ above, the remaining assets of this corporation available for distribution to the stockholders shall be distributed pro rata among the holders of Common Stock, Prime Preferred Stock and Series A Preferred Stock (on an as-converted to Common Stock basis). - (v) If any portion of the consideration payable to the stockholders of this corporation is placed into escrow and/or is payable to the stockholders of this corporation subject to contingencies, the agreement governing such transaction shall provide that (x) the portion of such consideration that is not placed in escrow and not subject to any contingencies (the "Initial Consideration") shall be allocated among the holders of capital stock of this corporation in accordance with the liquidation preference order as set forth in this Section 2 as if the Initial Consideration were the only consideration payable in connection with such Liquidating Transaction and (y) any additional consideration which becomes payable to the stockholders of this corporation upon release from escrow or satisfaction of contingencies shall be allocated among the holders of capital stock of this corporation in accordance with the liquidation preference order as set forth in this Section 2 after taking into account the previous payment of the Initial Consideration as part of the same transaction.
+(iii) After payment has been made to the holders of the Prime Preferred Stock of the full amounts to which they are entitled as provided in Section 2(a)(i) and Section 2(a)(ii) above, the remaining assets of this corporation available for distribution to the stockholders shall be distributed pro rata among the holders of Series B Preferred Stock, prior and in preference to any distribution of any of the assets or surplus funds of this corporation (or distribution of consideration in connection with a Liquidating Transaction) to the holders of Series B Preferred Stock and Common Stock, in an amount equal to seventy-five percent (75%) of the applicable Original Issue Price per share for each share of Series B Preferred Stock then so held, plus a further amount equal to any dividends declared but unpaid on such shares.
+All of the preferential amounts to be paid to the holders of the Series B Preferred Stock under this Section 2(a)(ii) shall be paid or set apart for payment before the payment or setting apart for payment of any amount for, or the distribution of any assets of this corporation to, the holders of the Series A Preferred Stock and Common Stock in connection with such Liquidating Transaction.
+If, upon such Liquidating Transaction the assets of this corporation are insufficient to provide for the cash payment of the full aforesaid preferential amounts to the holders of the Series B Preferred Stock, such assets as are available shall be distributed ratably among the holders of the Series B Preferred Stock in proportion to the full preferential amount each such holder is otherwise entitled to receive.

+(iv) After payment has been made to the holders of the Preferred Stock of the full amounts to which they are entitled as provided in Sections 2(a)(i), $\underline{2(a)(ii)}$ and $\underline{2(a)(ii)}$ above, the remaining assets of this corporation available for distribution to the stockholders shall be distributed pro rata among the holders of Common Stock, Prime Preferred Stock and Series A Preferred Stock (on an as-converted to Common Stock basis).

+(v) If any portion of the consideration payable to the stockholders of this corporation is placed into escrow and/or is payable to the stockholders of this corporation subject to contingencies, the agreement governing such transaction shall provide that (x) the portion of such consideration that is not placed in escrow and not subject to any contingencies (the "Initial Consideration") shall be allocated among the holders of capital stock of this corporation in accordance with the liquidation preference order as set forth in this Section 2 as if the Initial Consideration were the only consideration payable in connection with such Liquidating Transaction and (y) any additional consideration which becomes payable to the stockholders of this corporation upon release from escrow or satisfaction of contingencies shall be allocated among the holders of capital stock of this corporation in accordance with the liquidation preference order as set forth in the previous payment of the Initial Consideration as part of the same transaction.